 Take Your Feelings Seriously

 As Mr. Rogers used to say, it is important to “feel your feelings.”
 Take your feelings seriously, and get help if you need it.
+(This goes for the papas too!)
 But it’s also important to remember that, during this time, it’s super important to give yourself some grace.
 Remember: Having a baby is a big adjustment, and it’s ok to feel out of sorts for a little while.

 How About You?